 If your customers are the ones unlikely to pay a monthly subscription cost, look at what you are promoting across your channels and tailor your messaging and USPs to speak to these people, for example, no account needed, same-day delivery, price matched etc.

-3. Prime Day is not only an event for Amazon to drive an eye-watering amount of sales, but it is also a key time to increase its number of Prime users & subscriptions.
-You too should think of the short & long-term gains a strong offer period can bring.
+Prime Day is not only an event for Amazon to drive an eye-watering amount of sales, but it is also a key time to increase its number of Prime users and subscriptions.
+You too should think of the short- and long-term gains a strong offer period can bring.

 If you have an enticing loyalty programme, scheme or card, promote it!
 Make sure your current customers know what’s on offer and be explicit about how you will reward them by continuing to shop with you.
 If you have a newsletter, encourage users to sign up for it to be the first to know about future sales and offers.
 By enticing people to sign up for your loyalty scheme or newsletter, you’ll also be able to build your first-party data pool which should be a key focus as we prepare for the depreciation of the third-party cookie.

-4. The pandemic has fundamentally changed the way users shop with more turning to the internet during the research phase of their journey.
 Shopping around for the best deal becomes even more prevalent during promotional events like Black Friday and Prime Day.
 Consumers have become more demanding and less brand loyal as more choice is available online.
+In this context, it’s more important than ever to compare how your advertising stacks up against larger players like Amazon, and make adjustments accordingly.

 Broaden your channel use and reassess whether you are utilising your budget to speak to customers at different stages in their journey, from the initial research phase (Google Search or YouTube) to purchase (Shopping or Search).
 Knowing that users might head straight to Amazon to look for the cheapest offer, make sure you dedicate time to tweaking your budget to align with the customer’s journey ahead of Prime Day taking place.